-WCAS Training Test Lesson Plans for grades 5, 8, and 11 and a WCAS Training Test Quick Start Guide are posted on the WCAS Educator Resources webpage.
-The lesson plan documents describe how to practice using tools and item types with students, answer keys, and other information.
+WCAS Training Test Lesson Plans and Videos for grades 5, 8, and 11, and a WCAS Training Test Quick Start Guide are posted on the WCAS Educator Resources webpage.
+The lesson plan documents describe how to practice using item types and embedded tools with students, and provide answer keys to training test questions along with additional information.
+The videos show educators how following the lesson plans could look for a Guest User.
 The quick start guide describes how to access the training tests as a Guest User or through the secure browser.